SeidenGroup/pfgrep/README.md

-# pfgrep: grep for source physical file members
+# pfgrep: grep for source physical file members (and friends)

-pfgrep is a fast (with lots on the table for future optimization) way to search with regular expressions (using PCRE2) in physical file members.
+**pfgrep** is a fast (with lots possible for future optimization) way to search with regular expressions (using PCRE2) in physical file members.
 It's faster than QShell grep or using a PASE iconv/Rfile with grep in a shell script.

+pfgrep also includes other utilities useful for bridging the gap between physical files/EBCDIC streamfiles and the rest of the world.
+These include:

+* **pfzip**: Put PFs/streamfiles into an archive as normal UTF-8/ASCII text files in a Zip file, complete with member descriptions as comments.
+Useful combined with pfgrep to take out a bunch of relevant files for analysis.
+* **pfcat**: Read several PFs/streamfiles at once.

 ## Installation